TypeFox/typir/packages/typir/README.md

 Will follow!

+Important design decisions:

+- Typir is a stand-alone library and has no dependencies to any existing language workbench.

 ## Examples

 Look at the examples in the `examples` folder of the repo ([here](../../examples)).
 There we have some demo projects for you to get started.